thecodearcher/periodic-emails/README.md

         }
     }

 The custom command (`sendmails:send`) has been added to the `schedule()` method and is set to fire daily using the `daily()` [frequency option](https://laravel.com/docs/5.8/scheduling#schedule-frequency-options).
 Next, you need to register a cron job to run the scheduler every minute which will, in turn, run your scheduled tasks in the `shedule()` method.
-If you know how to add a cron job on your server then go ahead and add the following
+If you know how to add a cron job on your server then go ahead and add the following:

     * * * * * cd /path-to-your-project && php artisan schedule:run >> /dev/null 2>&1